fourjuaneight/blog/content/posts/february-notes.md

 ## Coding
 I've been working on this new project for a client.
 Unfortunately, I can't share what it is just yet.
 However, I can talk about the stack we're using.
 For the majority of my work, I develop in React/Gatsby.
 It's not so much a personal choice but rather where the industry is at this moment.
 So whenever I work with something different, I make the most of it and learn everything I can.

 This time, I'm working with [Eleventy](https://www.11ty.dev).
 I've worked with it before; I initially attempted to build this site with 11ty a while ago.
 Back then, I was looking to retrofit an assets pipeline to avoid running two processes simultaneously (task runner/bundler + SSG).
 I developed a nice setup that leveraged [JS class templates](https://www.11ty.dev/docs/languages/javascript/) to transpile SCSS and JS at build time.
-I think it'll make more sense if you see the code:
+It'll make more sense if you see the code:

 - [SCSS pipeline](https://github.com/fourjuaneight/static-templates/blob/master/templates/11ty/styles.11ty.js)
 - [JS pipeline](https://github.com/fourjuaneight/static-templates/blob/master/templates/11ty/scripts.11ty.js)